 Hey, guys!
 Today I’m going to show you how to make a DIY Outdoor Side Table.
 If you’ve got a limited tool set then this project is for you!
 I only used two power tools (my RIDGID 18v Hammer Drill and 18v Circular Saw) and a hand full of basic tools to get the job done.
-RIDGID is sponsoring this build and from May 2017 through July 2017 you can actually get the circular saw (or one of six other tools) free when you buy the hammer drill.
-You can go check out the details here: RIDGID Promotion.
+RIDGID is sponsoring this build and you can see their latest promotions at RIDGID Promotions Page.

 I only used two 2×4’s, and a bag of concrete for each side table along with a melamine shelf board to make the concrete form.
 And to top it off, I had my buddy Pete Sveen from DIY Pete here to help me with the whole process.
 Pete was on a country-wide tour and is an avid concrete user so it was a perfect collaboration project.